Music Comeptition Guidelines

 Contestants may submit application forms at any time before the video submission deadline.
 (You may submit your unlisted YouTube links later to the email apply@avimc.org after you apply)

-The preliminary Video Submission Deadline is June 10, 2024, at 11:59 PM EST (GMT-5)
+The preliminary Video Submission Deadline is June 1, 2025, at 11:59 PM EDT (GMT-5)

 Prizes & Awards

 2. Judges will select First-place, Second-place, and Third-place winners as warranted.
 There will be no ties for First place winners, but ties may be awarded for Second or Third place.
-Honorable Mentions may be awarded at judges’ discretion.
+Honorable Mentions may be awarded at the judges’ discretion.

 3. Certificate of recognition of teachers.